TomasBoda/agent-lang/thesis.md

     property in_proximity = filter(people => p => dist(p.x, p.y, x, y) <= distance);
 }
 ```
-The `filter()` function takes a lambda expression as a parameter.
-We use the `p` parameter to access each individual agent and their properties.
-Finally, the right-hand side of the lambda expression is used for filtering the agents based on their proximity to the current agent.
+The `filter()` function takes a Lambda expression as a parameter.
+We use the `p` parameter to access each individual agent instance and their properties.
+Finally, the right-hand side of the lambda expression is used for filtering the agent arrat based on the proximity of each agent instance to the current agent.
 The result of `in_proximity` property is a filtered array of agents of type `person`.

 ### 2.6 Core Library
-The AgentLang core library consists of built-in functions necessary for agent manipulation and mathematical calculations.
+The AgentLang's core library consists of several built-in functions necessary for agent manipulation and mathematical calculations.
 Below is the complete list of built-in functions and their usage.

 #### 2.6.1 Mathematical Functions
 The `sqrt(number): number` function is used to calculate the square root of a numeric value.

 The `abs(number): number` function is used to calculate the absolute value of a numeric value.